di-unipi-socc/EdgeUsher/README.md

 # EdgeUsher

-EdgeUsher is a simple, yet general, probabilistic declarative methodology and a (heuristic) backtracking strategy to model and solve the \textit{VNF placement} problem in Cloud-Edge computing scenarios.
+EdgeUsher is a simple, yet general, probabilistic declarative methodology and a (heuristic) backtracking strategy to model and solve the _VNF placement problem_ in Cloud-Edge computing scenarios.
 EdgeUsher has been prototyped by means of the probabilistic logic programming language [ProbLog](https://dtai.cs.kuleuven.be/problog/index.html).

 It inputs: